Coq Au Vin Blanc is a classic French dish. Chicken is simmered in white wine with mushrooms, onions, bacon, and herbs until tender and delicious.

 Coq Au Vin Blanc (Chicken in White Wine Sauce)

-Coq Au Vin Blanc is a classic French dish made with white instead of red wine.
-Chicken is simmered in wine with mushrooms, onions, bacon, and herbs until tender and delicious.
+Coq Au Vin Blanc features chicken simmered in white wine with mushrooms, onions, bacon, and herbs.

 Ingredients